the-events-calendar/the-events-calendar/readme.txt

 * Our <a href="http://m.tri.be/3t">New User Primer</a> was designed for folks in your exact position.
 Featuring both step-by-step videos and written walkthroughs that feature accompanying screenshots, the primer aims to take you from zero to hero in no time.
 * <a href="http://m.tri.be/3v">Installation/Setup FAQs</a> from our Support page can help give an overview of what the plugin can and cannot do.
 This section of the FAQs may be helpful as it aims to address any basic install questions not addressed by the new user primer.
 * <a href="http://m.tri.be/9u">Tutorials</a>, based on commonly-requested hacks and tweaks, which will provide you guidance towards accomplishing some highly sought-after tweaks.
-* Are you developer looking to build a custom frontend view?
+* Are you a developer looking to build a custom frontend view?
 We created an example plugin that demonstrates how to register a new view.
 You can download the plugin at GitHub here: https://github.com/moderntribe/tribe-events-agenda-view
 * Take care of your license key.
 Though not required to create your first event, you'll want to get it in place as soon as possible to guarantee your access to support and upgrades.
 Need help finding your license key?
 Check out http://m.tri.be/3w

 Otherwise, if you're feeling adventurous, you can get started by heading to the Events menu and adding your first event.